 Feeling Ecological Grief

 There was something else in there too: grief.
 Regardless of my particular past, I have always loved and felt deeply connected to the Earth and watching it undergo so much destruction on such a massive scale has been physically painful.
 In my trauma-triggered frozen state, I struggled to find the inner resources to process the grief in a healthy way.

 It helped when I learned that ecological grief is a real thing, and that like me, many people are struggling with it now.
 Additionally, many of the gifted people I work with have told me that – like me – they’ve been feeling additional grief and helplessness over the fact that there’s no amount of applying their uncommon smarts which will solve this highly complex emergency once and for all.
 Not rarely that feeling of helplessness triggers gifted-specific trauma: memories of times when, no matter how much we tried to use our fast minds to resolve agonizing family or cultural or other societal dysfunctions, we were just kids and didn’t have enough resources, strength, social support or lived wisdom to be able to make a big enough difference to really change our fate.
-Once again, the emotional reactions and layered, complex, and across time dimensions.
+Once again, the emotional reactions are layered, complex, and across time dimensions.

 The time dimension issue was key for me.
 I often heard myself thinking, “This is an emergency.
 I don’t have time to grieve or come out of the ‘freeze’!”.
 And yet, there was no way to pressure myself into having a solution both for the world and for myself today.
 The only thing I could realistically do was to accept the situation in a non-dualistic way: yes, the climate emergency was threatening my life as I knew it, and yes I needed to – once again – work through more layers of trauma and very real grief.
 It was my full, complex reality.